Values shared by VINCI Energies

 VINCI Energies caries in its genes the human values of solidarity, trust, entrepreneurship, responsibility and empowerment.

 The respect of these values ensures the continued existence of VINCI Energies beyond purely economic considerations.
-Resolutely embodied by the men and women of the business units of the Group, they nurture the VINCI Energies service culture and management model.
-They are also the inspiration behind the Group’s corporate social and environmental responsibility policy .
+Resolutely embodied by the men and women of our business units, who nurture the VINCI Energies service culture and management model.
+They are also the inspiration behind our corporate social and environmental responsibility policy .

 I am totally autonomous.
 I plan my day, buy the equipment, and do my own invoicing.
 I’m in charge of everything!
 And it’s really exciting.